 Theatre Under The Stars, along with the YMCA, provides after-school care programs and summer programs to benefit low-income students.
 Young people have a chance to learn music appreciation and arts education.

-The University of Texas – UTeach
+The University of Texas at Austin – UTeach

-The University of Texas – UTeach program addresses the shortage of qualified math and science teachers in Texas and beyond.
+The University of Texas at Austin – UTeach program addresses the shortage of qualified math and science teachers in Texas and beyond.
 UTeach integrates a rigorous math and/or science major, research experience, acquisition of effective teaching techniques, field experience, and certification into a four-year program.
 Its mission is to attract and retain more teachers; create better students in kindergarten through 12th-grade science and math education; establish a pre-service curriculum that integrates modern technological teaching tools, scientific discovery, and subject mastery; and build partnerships with school systems and teachers across Texas.

 University of Houston – Clear Lake Center for Autism and Developmental Disabilities